Some Whole Foods workers call for 'sick out'

 Total deaths from the virus in the United States hit 3,017, including at least 540 on Monday, and reported cases climbed to more than 163,000, according to a Reuters tally.

+The call for action at Whole Foods won the endorsement of the United Food and Commercial Workers union which has 1.3 million members in the grocery industry.

-On Monday, warehouse, delivery and retail gig workers at Amazon.com (AMZN.O) and grocery delivery company Instacart in the United States went on strike to call attention to safety and wage concerns for people laboring through the coronavirus crisis.
+On Monday, warehouse, delivery and retail gig workers at Amazon.com and grocery delivery company Instacart in the United States went on strike to call attention to safety and wage concerns for people laboring through the coronavirus crisis.

 Amazon said later it fired an employee who helped organize the action at a New York warehouse for alleged violations of his employment, including leaving a paid quarantine to participate in the demonstration.

+The call for action won the endorsement of the United Food and Commercial Workers union which has 1.3 million members in the grocery industry.

-Whole Foods employs 95,000 people and has 487 stores in the United States, 14 stores in Canada and 7 stores in the United Kingdom.
+Whole Foods employs 95,000 people and has 487 stores in the United States, 14 stores in Canada and seven stores in Britain.

-Reporting by Hilary Russ, additional reporting by Aishwarya Venugopal in Bengaluru; writing by Anna Driver; Editing by Steve Orlofsky
+Reporting by Hilary Russ, additional reporting by Aishwarya Venugopal in Bengaluru and Craig Hettich in New York; writing by Anna Driver; Editing by Steve Orlofsky and Marguerita Choy